sys1169/Hao_Portfolio/AppleStore_Rating_Analysis.md

 # AppleStore Apps Rating Analysis (SQL)
 As a previous marketing assistant and a Apple lover, I am especially curious about the Applestore market and what makes an app receive high ratings.

-## Objective
+## Research Questions
 i.
-To capture real-time crypto prices data that refresh every minute.
+Which genre has the highest share of (active) apps in the market?
 ii.
-To visualize crypto price trend and understand current market sentiment.
+How do app prices impact app rating?
 iii.
-To predict the bitcoin price in next 3 month as an indicator for investment.
+Do users prefer smaller apps?
+iv.
+Do apps with more supported languages have higher rating?
 ## Data and SQL code
 Data - SQLCode
-> Note: All the graph below is make by Excel using the result from SQL.
+> Note: All the graph below is made by Excel using the result from SQL.

 ## Question 1: Which genre has the highest share of (active) apps in the market?